Cover of Liberty-Loving Lafayette,

 July 29, 1778 Leads one division under General Greene in assault on British in Newport; when D’Estaing takes his French fleet out of this battle, sent to act as go-between

-January 11, 1779 Arrives back in France seeking more support
+January 11, 1779 Leaves for France to seek more support

 December 24, 1779 Adrienne gives birth to a baby boy, George Washington Lafayette